 Qualitative Data Analysis using ATLAS.ti

-A 3-Day Remote Seminar Taught by Corey Abramson, Ph.D.
+A 3-Day Livestream Seminar Taught by Corey Abramson, Ph.D.

 This workshop will provide both a conceptual background and practical experience in computer-assisted qualitative data analysis (CAQDA) using ATLAS.ti.
 The workshop begins by examining the core elements common to all CAQDA, regardless of methodological orientation, discipline/profession, or platform.
 After instruction in the fundamental aspects of CAQDA, the course turns to the logic of the ATLAS.ti program and how it functions as a tool for CAQDA.